vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 You can view and manage your Kubernetes integration on the [Kubernetes Integration page](https://console.vantage.sh/settings/kubernetes) in the console.
 Hover over the integration in the list, and click **Manage**.
 :::

+### Monitoring

+The agent exposes a prometheus metrics endpoint via the `/metrics` endpoint, exposed by default on port `9010`.
+This port can be changed via the helm chart `service.port` value.

+The metrics endpoint includes standard Golang process stats as well as agent related metrics for node scrape results, node scrape duration, internal data persistence, and reporting.

+For users wanting to monitor the agent:

+1. `vantage_last_node_scrape_count{result="fail"}` should be low (between 0 and 1% of total nodes).
+Some failures may occur as nodes come and go within the cluster but consistent failures are not expected and should be investigated.
+2. `rate(vantage_report_count{result="fail"}[5m])` should be 0.
+Reporting occurs within the first 5minutes of every hour and will retry roughly once per minute.
+Each failure increments this counter.
+If the agent is unable to report within the first 10 minutes of an hour some data may be lost from the previous window as only the previous ~70 datapoints are retained.

 ## Common Errors

 ### DNS Lookup Error {#dns-lookup-error}